threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/casperlabs.md

 ---
-title: Capserlabs
+title: Casperlabs
 ---

 Casper Network is a blockchain protocol built from the ground up to remain true to core Web3 principles and adapt to the needs of our evolving world.
-For more details, check [Capserlabs documentation](https://manual.dev.grid.tf/labs/documentation/dashboard/deploy/applications/casperlabs).
+For more details, check [Casperlabs documentation](https://manual.dev.grid.tf/labs/documentation/dashboard/deploy/applications/casper).